AndrewJBateman/angular-data-gauges/README.md

 ## Setup

+* Install dependencies using `npm i`.
-Run `ng serve` for a dev server.
+* Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code Examples